 In the four sections below you can find more information on radio aids.

-Radio aids are available to loan for free from our Technology Test Drive service for three months.
+Radio aids are available to loan for free from our Technology Test Drive service for 60 days.
 Click on the images below to find out more about these products and request to borrow them.

 Radio aids are widely used in schools, colleges and universities to help deaf children and young people hear their teachers and other students better.
 They can also be helpful when used at home, when out and about, in the workplace or in any noisy place.